dolthub/data-analysis/transparency-in-coverage/python/mrfutils/README.md

 #### Q: Why does `mrfutils` create so many duplicate rows in the CSVs?

-`mrfutils` doesn't know what data its seen before and will write everything as it sees it.
-For example, it writes a TIN value every time it comes across one while writing a rate.
-On the one hand, this means it only writes what it uses.
-On the other, it means that what it does use, it can write multiple times.
-The only way to avoid duplicating the information on saving is to either rewrite the program logic or to use a database.
+`mrfutils` streams data in.
+It doesn't know what data its seen before and will write everything as it sees it.
+This means that if it sees a value twice, it'll write it twice.

+You could keep the hash ids in a set and check against it before writing.
+For the time being we don't do that.

 If you're concerned about the size of the CSVs or duplicate rows, I recommend deduplicating using a dataframe library like pandas or polars after saving.